 Drexel's location in Philadelphia, the fifth largest city in the United States, allows for a wealth of opportunities within reach.
 Drexel has relationships with businesses that range from Fortune 500 companies to independent startups, granting students access to one-of-a-kind professional experiences.

-On campus, students can visit the Baiada Institute for Entrepreneurship, an incubation space for student companies; Drexel Ventures, an accelerator space for startup companies; the Innovation Center (ic@3401); the ExCITe Center; and the APP Lab.
+On campus, students can visit the Baiada Institute for Entrepreneurship, an incubation space for student companies; Drexel Ventures, an accelerator space for startup companies; the Innovation Center (ic@3401), a collaborative workspace for entrepreneurs; the ExCITe Center, an innovative incubator that supports research, education, civic engagement, and entrepreneurship; and the APP Lab, a resource for those interested in mobile app development.
 Young entrepreneurs can even live in the Entrepreneurship Living-Learning Community (ELLC), where residents of all backgrounds are closely connected to experienced mentors.

 Here are just some of the entrepreneurship resources available at Drexel: